 Sleep apnea happens to be widely known across the globe, and it is estimated that 4 percent of middle-aged men and 2 percent of middle-aged women meet the minimal criteria for sleep apnea syndrome.
-We have people with expertise in sleep disorder in our clinic, and they have been positioned to give you an accurate diagnosis of sleep apnea.
+We have people with expertise in sleep disorders in our clinic, and they have been positioned to give you an accurate diagnosis of sleep apnea.
 Reach out to us now for more details.

 There are quite a number of treatments available for sleep apnea; one of them is the behavioral approach, which is the only treatment for patients with mild sleep apnea.
 Nasal CPAP and oral devices have been proven to be valuable therapies in the treatment of sleep apnea.
 However, the effectiveness of a selected treatment must be regularly verified.
 Once this is done successfully, patients can be re-evaluated for any recurrence of symptoms.
 Read about our Oral Appliance Therapy options.